splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 To distribute the appropriate native runtime components with your .NET application, specify a Runtime Identifier (RID) to build the application using ``dotnet build`` or ``dotnet publish``.
 For more information, see :new-page:`.NET RID Catalog <https://learn.microsoft.com/en-us/dotnet/core/rid-catalog>` in the .NET documentation.

-Both self-contained and framework-dependent applications are compatible with automatic instrumentation.
+Both self-contained and framework-dependent applications are compatible with zero-code instrumentation.
 See :new-page:`.NET application publishing overview <https://learn.microsoft.com/en-us/dotnet/core/deploying/>` in the .NET documentation for more information.

 Run the instrumented application
 --------------------------------